Egorikhin/angular/aio/content/guide/hierarchical-dependency-injection.md

 Suppose you configured the root injector (marked as A) with _generic_ providers for `CarService`, `EngineService` and `TiresService`.

-You create a car component (A) that displays a car constructed from these three generic services.
+You create a car component (A) that displays a car letructed from these three generic services.

 Then you create a child component (B) that defines its own, _specialized_ providers for `CarService` and `EngineService` that have special capabilities suitable for whatever is going on in component (B).